 Traumatic iritis and hyphema can result in loss of vision if not treated properly.
 If you get a blowout fracture, you get persistent double vision if the eye isn’t set into its proper position at the time of the repair.

-If you or a loved one has suffered eye trauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you would like to discuss your legal options with our experienced Sacramento Personal Injury Attorneys, contact us online or call us at 916.921.6400 for free, friendly advice.